-Niki Nabavi Nouri is an Associate in Lozano Smith's Walnut Creek Office.
+Niki Nabavi Nouri is Senior Counsel in Lozano Smith's Walnut Creek Office.
 Her areas of focus include Labor and Employment and Student issues of education law.
 Ms. Nabavi Nouri's experience also includes advising clients on health care reform matters.

 Before joining Lozano Smith, Ms. Nabavi Nouri worked as contract attorney practicing federal criminal law and as a law fellow where she represented minors in juvenile dependency proceedings, conducted legal research, drafted motions and made court appearances.
 While in law school, Ms. Nabavi Nouri also spent a year as a law clerk for the San Francisco Public Defender's Office.